 EHR Implementation Plan: Your 8-Step Checklist

-Your practice may not be ready to achieve success in these areas right now, but you and your implementation plan are going to change that using this 8-step checklist.
+Your practice may not be ready to achieve success in these areas right now, but you and your implementation plan are going to change that using this 8-step checklist with all the stages of EHR implementation.

 1. Build your EHR implementation roadmap